notionparallax/blog/_posts/2020-04-23-waldenpond_explainer.md

 I need a way to store all the interesting stuff I come across, so when I'm not trying to focus on something I can pull them out and expand my mind.

 That's _problem 1_, and there's a fantastic solution to that, [Pocket](http://getpocket.com/), but _problem 2_ has the same root cause: difficulty in controlling my attention.
-It's all very well having all these interesting articles, but I get distracted from reading them to do other things.
+It's all very well having all these interesting articles, but I get distracted from reading them to do other things[^fb].

 ## How does Walden Pond solve those problems?